Semantics-Empowered Communication: A Tutorial-cum-Survey: Challenges and Open Issues

 \section{Challenges and Open Issues}

-There is a plethora of challenges which need to be tackled before SemCom can be applied to practical communication scenarios.
-In this section, we list several key challenges to be further explored in future investigations. \begin{enumerate} \item \emph{Semantic theory}: In the past few decades, researchers have mostly followed the classic framework of CIT and shed little light on the SIT by extending the logic probability to the scope of semantic entropy.
-The rationality of quantifying SemCom through semantic entropy and semantic capacity remains a question.
+There is a plethora of challenges that need to be tackled before SemCom can be applied to practical communication scenarios.
+In this section, we list several key challenges to be further explored in future investigations. \begin{enumerate} \item \emph{Semantic Theory}: In the past few decades, researchers have mostly followed the classic framework of CIT and shed little light on the SIT by extending the logic probability to the scope of semantic entropy.
+The rationality of quantifying SemCom through semantic entropy and semantic channel capacity remains a fundamental question.
 In addition, the transmitted symbols in conventional communication systems are assumed to be fixed.
-However, in SemCom, the flexibility of semantics and the complexity of the languages causes the symbol set to change dynamically and possibly exhibit the polysemy.
+However, in SemCom, the flexibility of semantics and the complexity of the languages causes the symbol set to change dynamically and possibly exhibit polysemy.
 Therefore, how to process and model these dynamic sets is still a problem worth studying.
+Moreover, though the source-channel separation theorem plays a vital role in reliable communications, the widely adopted JSCC in SemCom makes it interesting to study the theoretical validity of such a separation theorem.

-\item \emph{Semantic metrics}: Several works have developed the semantic metrics for different types of sources (\eg, text, image, or speech), but considering its important role in implementing the SemCom, a general semantic metric suitable for various tasks needs further exploration.
+\item \emph{Semantic Similarity Metrics}: Several works have developed the semantic similarity metrics for different types of sources (\eg, text, image, or speech), but considering its important role in implementing the SemCom, a general semantic similarity metric suitable for various tasks needs further exploration.
 For instance, in order to determine the loss function and pre-train the parameters of DNNs for diversified tasks, an appropriate semantic similarity metric is essential.
 Meanwhile, the adopted DNN also needs to be carefully designed to avoid gradient vanishing.

-\item \emph{Real-time requirement}: In general, the transceiver of SemCom is relatively more complex, and it is natural to ask whether SemCom can meet the ultra-low latency requirements for future communication.
+\item \emph{Real-time Requirement}: In general, the transceiver of SemCom is relatively more complicated, and it is natural to ask whether SemCom can meet the ultra-low latency requirements for future communications.
 In addition, although semantic reasoning can correct errors in transmission, an extra delay will be introduced in the semantic reasoning process.
 Meanwhile, the applicability of SemCom to low-cost IoT devices is worthy of further study.
 Hence, it is of significant importance by developing lightweight algorithms and improving the hardware design.

 \item \emph{Scalability}: SemCom can provide an effective and sustainable service in bandwidth saving and task processing.
 Besides, the physical layer and application layers are mutually independent in the widely-adopted open-system interconnection (OSI) model, and thus the upper application layer is primarily responsible for the semantic understanding of contents.
 Nevertheless, though some works for multimodal transmission have proven the effectiveness to process the text and image simultaneously, it is still a huge challenge to deal with more complex data types under the legacy OSI models.
 In other words, a general semantic-level framework for different types of sources has not been available yet.